Swedz/Little-Big-Redstone/src/main/resources/assets/little_big_redstone/guide/logic/introduction.md

 state for every combination of inputs for the given logic component.
 The corresponding page for each logic component that can be described using a truth table will have one present on it.

+Inputs are represented by sequentially ordered letters.
+For example, the first input would be A, the second B, and so on and so forth.
+Outputs are represented by Q. If multiple outputs are present, the Q is followed by subscript denoting the specific output.
+For example, Q₁, Q₂, and so on.
+However, in most cases there will only be one output to a gate.

 <br />

 ## Using Logic